Home Security Systems: Everything You Need to Know

 If you’re moving into a new home that’s already equipped with a home security system, you have three options:

-Activate the system by calling the current security provider.
-While you’re on the phone with them, you’ll also want to update and change any codes, passwords, and personal information associated with the system.
+- Activate the system by calling the current security provider.
+While you’re on the phone with them, you’ll also want to update and change any codes, passwords, and any personal information associated with the system.

-Update the system or plan of the already-installed system by calling the security provider and discussing your options.
+- Update the system or plan of the already-installed system by calling the security provider and discussing your options.
 Be sure to ask about pricing.
 You don’t want to be stuck with an unexpected bill.

 How are smart and traditional home security systems different?

-Smart home security systems have their advantages and disadvantages.
+Smart home security systems have advantages and disadvantages.
 They can be less expensive than traditional systems and are easy to install yourself.
 This makes smart systems a user-friendly alternative for renters and small homeowners.